LeonLow97-Sandbox/go-bootcamp/go-design-patterns/dimitri_nesteruk/design-patterns/01-builder/README.md

 - Instead, opt for piecewise (piece-by-piece) construction.
 - Builder provides an APi for constructing an object step by step.
 - Builder: When piecewise object construction is completed, provide an API for doing it succinctly.

+## Summary

+- A builder is a separate component used for building an object
+- To make builder fluent, return the receiver - allows chaining
+- Different facets of an object can be built with different builders working in tandem via a common struct